9055, RUE DES INVENTIONS

 Having said that, a good ratio is 1:1, pounds to grams.
 So if you want to weigh 180 pounds, aim for 180 grams of protein per day to feed the muscle and starve the fat.
 If you are healthy and at a good weight, you should match protein intake to your weight to sustain the muscle you have.
 Just make sure to eat it in increments and not too much in one shot.
 Spread your intake throughout the day as this will help your body assimilate the protein better and more efficiently (and there is only so much the liver can process in one serving anyway).
 For those who want to take on more muscle mass, I’ve found that taking in 1.5g to 2g per pound of weight is more than enough for men while 1.2g to 1.5g per pound works for women.
 Some clients have responded better to 1.5g per pound than 2g per pound, because we are all different.
 But if you follow these principles, you will not go wrong, I assure you.
 Just gauge yourself and see with time what fits your system the best.

-Also, people tend to forget or not know that muscle BURNS fat; therefore, the more amino acids (protein) I eat, the more muscle I build, and in turn, the more fat I BURN!
-Just respect the amounts I suggested and you will be alright.
-Going overboard can lead to unpleasant weight gain because as I said before, there is only so much protein the body needs and can assimilate.
-It is also important to know that along with weight gain, overdoing it with your protein intake can lead to gastric distress and will hinder your assimilation.
-Remember, it’s not about consuming; it’s about assimilating and utilizing.
+Also, people tend to forget or not know that muscle BURNS fat and therefore, the more amino acids (protein) I eat, the more muscle I build, which in turn, the more fat I BURN!
+Just respect the amounts I suggested and you will see great differences in your shape, strength and health and your digestive system will benefit as well.
+Remember, it’s not about consuming; it’s about assimilating and utilization.

 Let’s take it a major step even further.
 For those of you who have children with or know anyone with ADHD, autism, depression, Alzheimer’s, schizophrenia, bipolar disorder or any other form of brain issues, it is important to know that proper nutrition is what matters most — and the KEY ingredient is protein due to the importance of amino acids that feed brain functions.
 Also, avoiding gluten is also of primary importance as I stated with evidence in my “Gluten Facts” article.
 The combination of these two tips will significantly help those with any of the aforementioned conditions to thrive.